cnizzardini/cakephp-swagger-bake/README.md

 # SwaggerBake plugin for CakePHP4

-`Note: This is an alpha stage plugin and prone to lots of changes right now`
+`Note: This is an beta stage plugin`

 A delightfully tasty tool for generating Swagger documentation with OpenApi 3.0.0 schema.
 This plugin automatically builds your Swagger UI (v3.25) with minimal configuration and effort.